 The Apple MacBook Pro 14's webcam video quality is outstanding.
 The image is detailed and well exposed, and the colors look natural.
 Its three-mic array sounds loud and clear, with practically no background noise.

 The Apple MacBook Pro 14's port selection is excellent.
 The three USB-C ports support Thunderbolt 4 (up to 40Gbps data transfer rate), USB4 (up to 40Gbps), charging, and video output via DisplayPort.
 The M1 Pro models support up to two 6k @ 60Hz displays, while the M1 Max models support up to three 6K @ 60Hz and one 4k @ 60Hz external displays.
 Unfortunately, there aren't any USB-A ports, so you'll likely need adapters for your wired peripherals.
+If you need HDMI 2.1 support, check out the newer Apple MacBook Pro 14 (2023).

 We can't confirm which wireless adapter the Apple MacBook Pro 14 inch uses.